-The Configuration of a Fabasoft app.telemetry instance is stored in an XML file.
-This file is normally named “infra.xml” and is located under the following directories
+The Configuration of a Fabasoft app.telemetry instance is stored in an XML file and related encryption keys.
+This files are normally named “infra.xml”, “encryption.key” and “encryption.pem” and are located under the following directories

 As it is possible to specify the filename of the configuration file using command line parameters of the services, you may have to look at the respective settings to locate the active configuration file.